heri/studiozenkai/content/post/balancing-developer-happinness-and-customer-success.md

 Overtime reflects work-life balance.
 A bit of overtime keeps things interesting, but past a certain threshold, you have unhappy teams.

-A good example of "good overtime" is time spent automating CI/CD or setting up better infrastructure.
+A good example of "interesting overtime" is time spent automating CI/CD or setting up better infrastructure.

-I do not mind spending a couple of days writing a Pulumi script so instead of yml files, the team would have infrastructure as code.
-This increases time productivity, and lets them focus on development later.
+I do not mind spending a couple of days writing a Pulumi script so instead of k8s commands, the team would leverage infrastructure as code.
+This increases team productivity, and lets them focus on development.

-When requirements are not complete, and an edge case is discovered in production, the team has to re-open the ticket, work on a fix, and get it to QA.
-The whole process can take 5 to 10 more time than making sure that all edge cases are accounted for in refinment.
-Overtime increases, developer satisfation decreases.
+When requirements are not complete and an edge case is discovered in production, the team has to re-open the ticket, work on a fix, and get it to QA.
+The whole process can take 5 to 10 more time than making sure that all edge cases are accounted for in refinement.
+O increases, developer satisfation decreases.

 ***Team Attrition (A)***

 Like Overtime above, this is broad.
 In addition to layoffs or resignations, it also includes team members leaving to another department, medical leaves, or position changes.
 Why do we count team members changing departments or leaves?
 Because these are disruptive.

-Managing Attrition is collaborative work between everyeone.
+Managing A is collaborative work between everyone.
 It is important to have a regular pulse of developers through surveys and retrospectives to surface issues.

 Attrition is also related to growth opportunities, financial as well as careers.
 If there are better career prospects elswhere, then Atttrition will go up, regardless of F, O or WCH.